-The thesis prospectus: The Interim Adviser helps the student prepare the thesis prospectus, which should be approximately 20 double-spaced pages in 12 point fonts.
+The thesis prospectus: The Interim Adviser helps the student prepare the thesis prospectus, which should be approximately 20 double-spaced pages in 12-point fonts.
 The prospectus should outline clearly the intellectual content of a central chapter of the thesis by including (1) a clear exposition of the problem and a statement of what is new in the proposed research, (2) an indication that the student has read the literature enough to know whether the proposal is really new, and what significant problems are likely to be encountered, (3) a discussion of the relevant methodologies, and (4) a confirmation of the availability of usable data (if relevant).
-Approximately three pages of the prospectus should also contain an indication of what would constitute the remaining part of the thesis.
+Approximately two-three pages of the prospectus should also contain an indication of what would constitute the remaining part of the thesis.

 The oral qualifying examination is scheduled after the proposed thesis committee chair has approved the thesis prospectus and all other pre-thesis degree requirements have been satisfied.
 Questions will be related chiefly to the thesis, with the goal of confirming that a viable topic has been identified and that the student will be able to pursue the topic to successful completion using the proposed methodologies.
+It should be pointed out that a literature review is not enough to pass the Qualifying Examination.
+Actual original work with data and/or theoretical results should be the bar, but the original work does not need to be pathbreaking.
 The oral is a constructive exercise designed to provide guidance to the student in research, and many students choose to tape-record the proceedings for later review.

-Typically, the oral exam will last between one and two hours.
+Typically, the oral exam will last about two hours.